wryandginger/esphome_zigbee_projects/README.md

 This Repo Contains ESPHome YAML configurations and other files that might be useful in building Zigbee devices using ESPHome 2026.7.3+

-# Breaking Changes:
+# 🚨 Breaking Changes:
-This is NOT backwards compatible with older versions of ESPHome As of 7/29/2026, these **ONLY COMPILE** on ESPHome 2026.7.3, you must use this version or newer.
+This is NOT backwards compatible with older versions of ESPHome As of 7/29/2026, these **ONLY** compile on ESPHome 2026.7.3, you must use this version or newer.

+## ❓ Planning to update?
+If you have already compiled an older version and your devices are working:

+**🛑 STOP: DO NOT FLASH THIS FIRMWARE AT THIS TIME!**

+ESPHome 2026.7+ changes the required syntax for Zigbee operations.
+In this change, all of my devices that use 2 UART components are no longer working as expected. (e.g. MHZ-19 or PMS500X devices **with** LD2410 Motion Sensing)
+Specifically, the OCCUPANCY_SENSING is completely broken and does not trigger unless you manually poll the cluster.
+This problem can be bypassed by adding a Binary_Sensor for the LD2410 has_target to any device that doesn't already have a binary sensor.
+These devices also seem to be causing cascade Zigbee network failures.
+I'm presently investigating the problem and I'm testing several fixes.
+For now, if you have working sensors just wait.

+Please, practice gratitude; you have working sensors (that's mostly a note for myself 🤦‍♂️).

+**The XIAO, H2, M5Stack, and Panopticon Lux devices appear to work fine, but I'm not convinced they are stable yet.
+Flash at your own risk.**

 # Friendly Reminder:
-Be warned, ESPHome will ALWAYS break non-standard/custom integrations on a new version.
+Be warned, ESPHome will **ALWAYS** break non-standard/custom integrations on a new version.
 As a rule, you should NEVER trust software updates will work as intended.
 Always make several backups (including yaml files, encryption keys, etc.).

 To save yourself a lot of frustration and anger, you should ALWAYS freeze any working version of ESPHome by using [khendrick's ESPHome legacy addons](https://github.com/khenderick/esphome-legacy-addons)